-Function information is stored in the function pool or native pool, both of which are addressed by the instruction operand consisting of two bytes, which must be reconstituted into an unsigned 16 bit quantity indexing into the appropriate pool.
+Function information is stored in the function pool, which is addressed by the instruction operand consisting of two bytes, which must be reconstituted into an unsigned 16 bit quantity indexing into the function pool.

-When invoking a C0 function (instruction invokestatic) we have to preserve the state of the calling function so that we can resume it later: a pointer to its bytecode, its program counter pc as a return address, its current local variable array V and its current operand stack S. This is the information in a frame which is pushed onto a global call stack.
-Then we set the pc to the beginning of the code for the called function g, allocate a new array of local variables, and initialize it with the function arguments from the old operand stack.
+When invoking a C0 function (instruction invokestatic), we have to preserve the state of the calling function so that we can resume it later: a pointer to its bytecode, its program counter pc as a return address, its current local variable array V and its current operand stack S. We store this information in a new frame which is then pushed onto a global call stack.
+Then we set the pc to the beginning of the code for the called function g, allocate a new array for its local variables, and initialize it with the function arguments from the old operand stack.
 We also create a new empty operand stack for use in the called function.